 A heart-warming collaboration, giving dying people and their families and friends the opportunity to visit their favorite beach or other off-road special place one last time.

-27 Million kilometers
+27 million kilometers

-In 2020, the RFDS flew more than 27 million kilometers and assisted over 320,000 patients through clinics, aeromedical transports and telehealth consultations.
+In 2020 the RFDS flew more than 27 million kilometers and assisted over 320,000 patients through clinics, aeromedical transports and telehealth consultations.

-The service is designed to support people in palliative care or end-of-life care to visit a place of personal significance alongside family and friends, whether its the beach, another scenic location or anywhere else that holds special memories.
+The service is designed to support people in palliative care or end-of-life care, who want to visit a place of personal significance alongside family and friends.
+This can be the beach, another scenic location or anywhere else that holds special memories.